Configure High Availability

 -

-You must have at least one additional Vasion Output Service Client that meets the minimum required specs.
-See Service Client Setup.
+You must have at least one additional PrinterLogic Output Service Agent that meets the minimum required specs.
+See Service Agents.

-Running IPv6 on your Windows Service Client may cause conflicts.
-You may need to disable IPv6 on the Service Client' network adapter to resolve the conflict.
+Running IPv6 on your Windows Service Agent may cause conflicts.
+You may need to disable IPv6 on the Service Agent' network adapter to resolve the conflict.

-- Review the Output Service Recommendations for managing updates to the Output service on the Service Client.
+- Review the Output Service Recommendations for managing updates to the Output service on the Service Agent.

 - A shared storage location from one of the following: